xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 - Java is case sensitive
 - Class names must begin with a letter, and after that, they can have any combination of letters and digits
 - You cannot use a Java reserved word
-- You need to make the  le name for the source code the same as the name of the public class
+- You need to make the file name for the source code the same as the name of the public class
 - whitespace is irrelevant to the Java compiler

 -